All posts

 4 Refresh End-of-RIB 1 1

-It’s worth making a brief note about the type of BGP ROUTE REFRESH messages.
+A brief observation on BGP ROUTE REFRESH messages is worth making.
 Some might wonder why these messages are used and what they represent.
 In general, this type of message allows a device to request a re-sending of routing announcements, or to re-announce its own updates, for example, as in this case following a configuration change.
+A detailed explanation of this process could easily be the subject of a dedicated post, so stay tuned! 😊

-ebgp-safe-policy.pcap — Wireshark
+ebgp-safe-neighbor-policy.pcap - Wireshark

 LIVE